wombleton/gitlaw-nz/acts/C/Criminal Records (Clean Slate) Act 2004.md

     *   (b) the public interest.

-    (4) Every person commits an offence if the person contravenes subsection (1) and is liable on summary conviction,---
+    (4) Every person commits an offence if the person contravenes subsection (1) and is liable on conviction,---

     *   (a) in the case of an individual, to a term of imprisonment not exceeding 3 months or a fine not exceeding $1,000, or both; or

     *   (b) in the case of a body corporate, to a fine not exceeding $5,000\.

+    Section 13(4): amended, on 1 July 2013, by [section 413][78] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Effect of clean slate scheme on eligible individual